kelbert2/JavaNuggets/Notes.md

 ## Traversal

 ### In-order
-Take left subtree down the the bottom, then root, then start with right subtree
+Take left subtree down the the bottom, then root, then start with right subtree.

+Prints binary trees in order.

 ```Java
 public void traverseInOrder(Node node, ArrayList output) {